markj0hnst0n/pizza-delivery-place/README/testing/testing.md

 - Verify that a preview of the timeslot booked and cart are displayed to make any final checks prior to payment :heavy_check_mark:
 - Verify that an input for credit/debit card info is displayed and errors generate by the input are displayed below the input :heavy_check_mark:
 - Verify that the page displays a 2 minute timer at the bottom with a message informing the user that their timeslot is in danger of being booked if they do not check out in that time :heavy_check_mark:
-- Verify that a pizza slice loader screen displays once the payment button has been clciked :heavy_check_mark:
+- Verify that a pizza slice loader screen displays once the payment button has been clicked :heavy_check_mark:
 - Verify a back button is displayed if the user wants to go back to their cart to adjust items :heavy_check_mark:
 - Verify that even if checkout success page is not displayed an order will be generated via information from the payment company and a confirmation email will be sent :heavy_check_mark: